First post-blockade food aid ship leaves Ukraine for Africa | Headlines

 Ukraine can export 3 million tonnes of grain from its ports in September and be able in the future to export 4 million tonnes a month, said Deputy Infrastructure Minister Yuriy Vaskov.
 He said that Ukraine had received applications for 30 ships to come to Ukraine in the next two weeks to export grain while the total export volume so far was about 600,000 tonnes.

-Turkey's defense ministry said that five ships, including the Brave Commander, left Ukrainian ports on Tuesday carrying corn and wheat, three from Chornomorsk and two from Pivdennyi.
+Turkey's defence ministry said that five ships, including the Brave Commander, left Ukrainian ports on Tuesday carrying corn and wheat, three from Chornomorsk and two from Pivdennyi.
 That lifts the total number of ships to leave under the deal to 21.
-Four more ships bound for Ukraine were to be inspected on Tuesday by the joint coordination center set up in Istanbul by Russia, Turkey, Ukraine, and the United Nations.
+Four more ships bound for Ukraine were to be inspected on Tuesday by the joint co-ordination centre set up in Istanbul by Russia, Turkey, Ukraine and the United Nations.

 Despite the unblocking of ports, Ukraine's grain exports are down 46% year on year at 2.65 million tonnes so far in the 2022/23 season, the agriculture ministry said this week.
 Ukraine exported 948,000 tonnes of grain in the first half of August, down from 1.88 million tonnes in the same period a year earlier.